Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 -   `--wp <WIDTH_IN_PIXELS>` This is is width in pixels you want the image to have.
 -   `--hp <HEIGHT_IN_PIXELS>` This is the height in pixels you want the image to have.

-The size in characters overrides the size in pixels, and if you only change one dimension, the aspect ratio will be kept.
+Specifying size in characters overrides the size in pixels, and if you only change one dimension, the aspect ratio will be kept.

 ## Adjusting position